cjgunase/pandoc_resume/resume.md

 :   Able to motivate team members to greater success

 Communication Skills
-:   Speaks persuasively and articulately
+:   Speaks persuasively and articulately in English
 :   Listens carefully and welcome advise and critisism

-Extra Activities
+Extra
 :   Mentoring masters students who worked in our lab
-:   Recently started a data science/programming [blog](https://cjgunase.github.io)
+:   Recently started a data science/programming [blog](https://cjgunase.github.io) to share my work